lautarograc/lautarograc/README.md

 I'm interested mostly in data science and AI, but I also like webdev (frontend especially) and, as a hobby, bussiness oriented programming (cobol)

-I’m currently learning python, machine learning and fundamentals
+I’m currently learning python, machine learning and webdev.

 I’m looking to collaborate on neural networks